 7. Organize opportunities for authentic presentations:

 Authentic learning experiences in general will light a fire under learners.
-But authentic presentations, where students share their final product with a relevant, often public audience, compels learners to give it their best.
+But authentic presentations, where students share their final product with a relevant and public audience compel learners to give it their best.

 In project-based learning, an authentic presentation or the final product itself should benefit the audience.
-For example, a final product for a disease project might be a brochure.
-An authentic presentation might be the distribution of the brochures to clinics across the community.
-In this case, the brochures can't just be high quality, it would need to be of professional quality.
-The idea isn't to embarrass kids.
 Their audience is relying on them to share accurate, helpful information.
 The idea is to urge learners to do their best for their audience and to feel great about their results.

 8. Prioritize self-reflection:

-Organize regular opportunities for self-reflection such as periodic self-assessments, casual daily check-in forms that learners can use to reflect regularly, one-on-one discussions about how things are going, etc. Each of these methods of reflection should be student-led, otherwise it's not self-reflection at all.
+Organize regular opportunities for self-reflection.
+Each of these methods of reflection should be student-led, otherwise, it's not self-reflection at all.

 Observe.
 Question.
 Explore.
 Share.